PORT OF SEATTLE

 The property was acquired by the Port primarily for noise mitigation.
 It is in a remote area south

-of SeaTac International Airport, adjacent to the SR509 old right of way and 208
+of SeaTac International Airport, adjacent to the SR509 old right of way and 208th Street.
+No

 aviation-related use has been identified for the parcel.
 Consistent with Federal Aviation